-Relationships in the Metathesaurus come from the sources themselves or are created by the Metathesaurus editors to link concepts that would not otherwise be connected.
+Relationships in the Metathesaurus may come from the sources themselves or may be created by Metathesaurus editors to link concepts that would not otherwise be connected.
+Some relationships (RELs) are further refined by a Relationship Attribute (RELA, see Appendix B.1.1).